awsdocs/amazon-eks-user-guide/doc_source/service_IAM_role.md

 1. Choose **Trust relationships**, and then choose **Edit trust policy**\.

 1. Verify that the trust relationship contains the following policy\.
 If the trust relationship matches the policy below, choose **Cancel**\.
 If the trust relationship doesn't match, copy the policy into the **Edit trust policy** window and choose **Update policy**\.
-If you're using the same role for clusters in all AWS Regions, then *region\-code* may have an \*\.
-If you're using the same role for all clusters, then *cluster\-name* may have an \*\.
-The `SourceArn` condition isn't required, but we recommend it to prevent the [*confused deputy problem*](cross-service-confused-deputy-prevention.md)\.

    ```
    {
      "Version": "2012-10-17",
+     "Statement": [
-     "Statement": {
+       {
          "Effect": "Allow",
          "Principal": {
            "Service": "eks.amazonaws.com"
          },
-       "Action": "sts:AssumeRole",
+         "Action": "sts:AssumeRole"
-       "Condition": {
-         "ArnLike": {
-           "aws:SourceArn": "arn:aws:eks:region-code:your-account-id:cluster/cluster-name"
        }
-       }
-     }
+     ]
    }
    ```